sarawut-p/react-todo/README.md

 Todo item using reactjs
+===

-To run use command
+To run the application

-'npm run start' or 'yarn start'
+Step 1 : Run in console 'yarn' or 'npm i' to install dependencies Step 2 : Run in console 'yarn start' or 'npm run start'